whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-18-Popsugar-Must-Have-Special-Edition-Holiday-For-Her-Him-Box-On-Sale-Now.md

 <br>

 <p>I purchased the "Holiday For Her" and I'm SO excited, I can't wait to get my hands on it!
-No spoilers have been released so far, so that just adds to the excitement and suspense.</p>

-<p>No spoilers or any other news are out yet about this box, but I'll be sure to let you all know once I hear something!</p>
+No spoilers have been released so far, so that just adds to the excitement and suspense, but I'll be sure to let you all know if I hear something!</p>